remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 }>
 <TabItem value="cli">

-Run the following command to deploy your Remotion project to an Cloud Storage bucket.
+Run the following command to deploy your Remotion project to a Cloud Storage bucket.
 Pass as the last argument the [entry point](/docs/terminology#entry-point) of the project.

 ```bash
 npx remotion cloudrun sites create src/index.ts --site-name=my-video